 2. Sit in a comfortable position- either on a cushion or pillow on the floor, or in a comfortable chair with both feet flat on the floor.
 Make sure your seat bones are pressing equally into the floor or chair, and that your spine, heart, and head are lifting upward toward the sky.

 3. Close your eyes and bring your awareness to your breathing.
 Notice if it is shallow or quivery, or whatever quality, just notice.
-Try to balance out your inhales and exhales so that they become even.
+Try to balance out your inhales and exhales so that they become equal length.
 It may help you to count- 4 counts in and 4 counts out.

 Try to keep your focus on your breathing for as long as possible.
 The mind will wander but the point is to keep training the mind as you would train a puppy, to keep it coming back to your breath, as it wanders off again and again.
 Give yourself 5-minutes a day because it is in each of our sanity's that we either make or break the world.
 What we heal in ourselves we heal in the world.
 We each need to do our part.
 Make this a new goal going into 2020 and watch your world change for the better!